mixologee/tirvandor/tirvandor-project/shattered-oaths/markdown/SHATTERED-OATHS-COMPLETE.md

 > *"Alright!
 I'll talk!
 But you don't understand—I'm not the enemy!
 The KINGDOMS are the enemy!
 House Blackwood was destroyed because they tried to help people like us!
 The nobles rewrote history to cover their own crimes!
 The Unbound showed me the truth!"*

 **If PCs Show Sympathy (Persuasion DC 13):**
 > *"You... you don't think I'm evil?"* *(breaks down)* *"I never wanted to hurt anyone.
 They said the ritual at the shrine was just... just symbolic.
 When I heard you rescued those people, I realized what I'd gotten into.
 I wanted out, but they said traitors die.
-The meeting tonight—they're planning something at Raven's Rest.
+The meeting tonight—they're planning something at Raven's Keep.
 Some kind of operation.
 That's all I know, I swear!"*

 **Information Garrett Reveals (If Convinced):**
 - Meeting tonight at old mill, midnight
 - At least 10 cultists will be there
 - Leader is called "Brother Malachi" - an Unbound Recruiter
-- Main operation planned at Raven's Rest (location he doesn't know exactly)
+- Main operation planned at Raven's Keep (location he doesn't know exactly)
 - He joined because of grief and anger at the nobility
 - He's willing to turn himself in if PCs promise leniency